 Almost every social media channel provide some sort of free social media analytics tool, like Instagram Analytics or Facebook Insights.

-Although the metrics might be enough for a beginner social media manager, if you want to justify your social media budget to your management, a free app won’t suffice.
+Although the metrics might be enough for a beginner social media manager, if you want to show the impact of social media on your bottom line, a free app won’t suffice.

-For a more thorough knowledge, you will need a tool that offers more in-depth metrics, like Brand24.
+For a more thorough knowledge, you will need a tool that offers more in-depth metrics, for example, the volume of mentions, hashtag’s reach or sentiment analysis.

 Start with creating a project.
 In the project creation wizard, add the keywords you would like to monitor, such as the name of your company, the name of a specific product or a branded hashtag.

-Brand24 will start to gather all the mentions with your predefined keywords from the internet.
+Brand24 will start to gather all the mentions with your predefined keywords from the all major social media sites including Facebook, Instagram, Twitter, TikTok, and Twitch.

 Because you’re most interested in social media reporting, the vital pieces of information are in the Summary and Analysis tab.
 Let’s take a deeper look and discover what gems hide inside!

-The Summary tab gives you precise information about the changes in various social media metrics:
+The Summary tab gives you precise information about the changes in various social media metrics such as:

 - social media reach;